-Below are a range of case studies from current students at Oxford showing how their living costs vary depending on how they choose to spend their money.
+Below are a range of case studies from current students at Oxford showing how their living costs vary.

 Garlen, MSc in Social Anthropology